 An uncontested divorce can be obtained in one hearing, whereas a contested divorce may require you to go to court multiple times over months or more than a year.

 What may look like an uncontested divorce could quickly become contentious.
-That is why you should always have an experienced lawyer represent you when ending your marriage.
+That is why you should always have an experienced divorce lawyer in Raleigh, NC represent you when ending your marriage.

 You and your spouse’s situation could change during your separation.
 For instance, you may have agreed to a child custody arrangement until your spouse started a new romantic relationship, and you are worried about this other adult’s presence in your child’s life.